Frequently Asked Questions about Fostering

-Can I foster if a have other pets?
+Can I foster if I have other pets?

 Yes, depending on the situation.
 Some animals will do best as the only pet in their temporary home while others are fine with other pets.
 For their safety, we do ask that your pets are up-to-date on vaccinations before you bring home a foster dog or cat.

-Can I pick which dog or cat I foster?
+Can I pick which cat or dog I foster?

 The majority of our dogs and cats are adopted quickly from the shelter and don’t need a foster home.
 Typically the animals who need foster homes are those who are tougher to adopt.
 Your work as a foster will be giving them the love and attention they need to thrive, and to find a new home.